SSH everyhwere

 .

-Note that if you want to reach the virtual machine with ssh, then you should leave the host ip empty:
+If you want to reach the virtual machine from other machines, then you should leave the host IP empty:

 vboxmanage modifyvm <name of vm> --natpf1 "ssh,tcp,,2222,,22"